 We estimate the value function $V(\bs, \bz) = \E_{\ba \sim \policy(\ba \mid \bs, \bz)}Q(\bs, \ba, \bz)$ with a single sample, and $\lambda$ is the resulting Lagrange multiplier for the optimization problem.
 See \citet{nair2020accelerating} for a full derivation.

-This modified actor update makes it possible to train the encoder, actor, and critic on the offline data without the overestimation issues that afflict conventional actor-critic algorithms~\citep{kumar2019stabilizing}.
+With this modified actor update, we can train the encoder, actor, and critic on the offline data without the overestimation issues that afflict conventional actor-critic algorithms~\citep{kumar2019stabilizing}.
 However, it does not address the $\bz$-space distributional shift issue discussed in~\Cref{sec:omrl-problem}, because the exploration policy learned via this offline procedure will still deviate significantly from the behavior policy $\behavior$.
 As discussed previously, we will aim to address this issue by collecting additional online data \emph{without reward labels} and learning to generate reward labels if self-supervised meta-training.

 \paragraph{Learning to generate rewards.} To continue meta-training online without ground truth reward labels, we propose to use the offline dataset to learn a generative model over meta-training task reward functions that we can use to label the transitions collected online.
-Recall that during offline learning, we learn an encoder $\enc$ which maps experience $\bh$ to a latent context $\bz$ that encodes the task.
-In the same way that we train our policy $\policy(\ba \mid \bs, \bz)$ that conditionally decodes $\bz$ into actions, as well as a Q-function $\Qnet(\bs,\ba,\bz)$ that conditionally decodes $\bz$ into Q-values, we additionally train a \emph{reward decoder} $\dec(\bs,\ba,\bz)$ \footnote{For simplicity, we write $\mparam$ to represent the parameters of both the encoder and decoder.} that conditionally decodes $\bz$ into rewards.
+Recall that during offline learning, we learn an encoder $\enc$ that maps experience $\bh$ to a latent context $\bz$ that encodes the task.
+In the same way that we train our policy $\policy(\ba \mid \bs, \bz)$ that conditionally decodes $\bz$ into actions, we additionally train a \emph{reward decoder} $\dec(\bs,\ba,\bz)$ with parameter $\dparam$ \footnote{With this notation, meta-parameters are the encoder and decoder parameters (i.e., $\mparam = \{\eparam, \dparam\}$).} that conditionally decodes $\bz$ into rewards.